Skip to main content Skip to navigation

 Dr Simon Peplow

-I am a researcher of modern British race, ethnicity, and migration history, having a particular interest in Black British political participation and engagement through official mechanisms and collective violence.
+I am a researcher of modern British race, ethnicity, and migration histories, having a particular interest in Black British political participation and engagement through official mechanisms and collective violence.
 My research combines aspects of social, political, and cultural history, and I have broader research interests in these fields – particularly within modern Britain.

 My first monograph Race and Riots in Thatcher's BritainLink opens in a new window (Manchester University Press, 2019), based on my PhD research, is the first study to use newly released records regarding the 1980-81 uprisings in England.
 Case studies of Bristol, Brixton, and Manchester explore the importance of the public inquiry in public and political culture, by demonstrating that governmental inquiries were simultaneously viewed by Black Britons as either a solution or a fraud, as well as being a guarded privilege and later tactical concession from alarmed establishment figures.
 Locating 1980-81 within a longer history, I also argue that these events should be viewed broadly within the 'collective bargaining by riot' framework (Hobsbawm).